Turin: Late modern and contemporary

 After World War I, harsh conditions brought a wave of strikes and workers' protests.
 In 1920 the Lingotto Fiat factory was occupied.
-The Fascist regime put an end to the social unrest, banning trade unions and jailing socialist leaders, notably Antonio Gramsci.
-On the other hand, Benito Mussolini largely subsidised the automotive industry, to provide vehicles to the army.
+The Fascist regime in Italy put an end to the social unrest, banning trade unions and jailing socialist leaders, notably Antonio Gramsci.
+On the other hand, Benito Mussolini largely subsidised the automotive industry, in order to provide vehicles to the army.

-Turin was then a target of Allied strategic bombing during World War II, being heavily damaged by the air raids in its industrial areas as well as in the city centre.
-Along with Milan, Genoa, and La Spezia, Turin was one of Italy's four cities that experienced area bombing by the RAF; the heaviest raid took place on 13 July 1943, when 295 bombers dropped 763 tons of bombs, killing 792 people.
+Turin was a target of Allied strategic bombing during World War II, being heavily damaged by the air raids in its industrial areas as well as in the city centre.
+Along with Milan, Genoa, and La Spezia, Turin was one of Italy's four cities that suffered area bombing by the RAF; the heaviest raid took place on 13 July 1943, when 295 bombers dropped 763 tons of bombs, killing 792 people.
 Overall, these raids killed 2,069 inhabitants of Turin, and destroyed or damaged 54% of all buildings in the city.